Frequently Asked Questions - Differential Tuition

 Q. Will the list of disciplines falling into Differential Tuition A and Differential Tuition B change in the future?

 Possibly.
-Disciplines affected by differential tuition will be re-assessed each year based on the cost to offer the courses in the discipline.
+Disciplines affected by differential tuition will be reassessed each year based on the cost of offering courses in those disciplines.

 Q. I am a student whose tuition is paid for by my employer.
 What should I do?